Neha-Chiluka/tf/Chapter1-Introduction_to_MachineLearning_with_Tensorflow/lab2.md

 ```

-8. Print the Rank of the Vector Variable
+2 .
+Print the Rank of the Vector Variable
 Use tf.rank() to get the rank of the vector.

 `print(tf.rank(scores))`

-9. Print the Shape of the Vector Variable as a Python List
+3 .
+Print the Shape of the Vector Variable as a Python List
 Print the shape of the vector variable as a list

 `print(scores.shape.as_list())`

+#### Task 4 - Crate a Matrix Variable and Print the Rank and Shape of the Variable.

-10. Create a Matrix Variable
+1. Create a Matrix Variable

 - Use tf.Variable to create a 2D matrix representing the marks of three students in two exams.
 - Specify tf.int32 for the datatype.